Oceanatik logo

 HomeDestinationsDive SmartContact Us

-Connect with 305 dive operators and dive at 232 locations that Thailand has to offer.
+Discover Thailand, connect with 305 dive operators and dive at 232 locations.

 Thailand is one of Southeast Asia’s premier scuba diving destinations, offering a diverse range of dive experiences.
 From the turquoise waters of the Andaman Sea to the sheltered bays of the Gulf of Thailand, the country is a paradise for divers of all skill levels.
 Highlights include world-famous dive sites like Richelieu Rock, the Similan Islands, and Koh Tao, along with vibrant marine life and warm hospitality.